Why and how to avoid bladder weakness?

 Bladder weakness can be genetic in nature, and can appear at any time in life, whether in childhood, adolescence or adulthood.
 So it's not necessarily linked to age or weakness of the perineum; it's a set of phenomena unrelated to pregnancy.

-How to combat bladder weakness?
+How can I combat bladder weakness?

 First of all, you can try to cut down on theine and caffeine, both of which are bladder stimulants, as well as your water intake.
-Outside hot weather, 1.5 to 2 liters of water are enough for one day.
+Outside hot weather, 1.5 to 2 liters of water are enough for a day.
 Bear in mind that bladder weakness is a symptom, a pathology, so you need to seek help to resolve it.
 In most cases, re-education will be necessary, and simple movements can be performed at home to prevent further weakness of the perineum.

 How can I stop bladder weakness during sport?

-How can breathing help limit bladder weakness?
+How can breathing help limit urine leakage?

 Why wear menstrual briefs when you have bladder weakness?

-If you suffer from bladder weakness, you can use menstrual pants.
+If you suffer from bladder weakness, you can wear menstrual pants.
 If bladder weakness occurs during sport, it's best to use Elia organic cotton menstrual pants to avoid irritating the vulva.
 Wearing disposable pads, especially if they are non-organic and therefore potentially chemical, will irritate the vulva if worn for several hours at a time.
 This phenomenon is exacerbated by perspiration during sports.
 That's why it's best to wear menstrual panties.
-But the most important thing to do if you're leaking while you're doing sport or any other activity is to consult a doctor, get a check-up and find the cause.
+But the most important thing to do if you're leaking while playing sport or doing any other activity is to consult a doctor, get a check-up and find the cause.
 But in the meantime, it's best to protect yourself with fabrics that are as healthy as possible for your vulva.

 Back to blog